Khosrow II: Music during the reign of Khosrow II

 Khosrow II's reign was considered a golden age in music.
-Before Khosrow II there were many other Sasanian kings that showed particular interest in music, like Khosrow I, Bahram Gur, and even Ardashir I. Notable musicians during the reign of Khosrow II were Barbad (Khosrow's favorite court musician), Bamshad, Sarkash, and Nagisa.
+Before Khosrow II there were many other Sasanian emperors that showed particular interest in music, like Khosrow I, Bahram Gur, and even Ardashir I. Notable musicians during the reign of Khosrow II were Barbad (Khosrow's favorite court musician), Bamshad, Sarkash, and Nagisa.

 Rock reliefs

 A divine investiture scene, with the Zoroastrian divinities Ahura Mazda and Anahita each giving Khosrow II a diadem.

 Khosrow restored the practice of erecting rock reliefs, after an absence of nearly three centuries, the last one being erected under Shapur III.
 At Taq-e Bostan, Khosrow mimicked and magnified the rock relief of Shapur III.
 His relief, known as the "Great Ayvan", is in a barrel vault carved in a cliff.
-The ayvan is split into an upper and lower section; the upper section depicts a divine investiture scene, with the Zoroastrian divinities Ahura Mazda and Anahita each giving Khosrow a diadem.
+The ayvan is divided into upper and lower sections; the upper section depicts a divine investiture scene, with the Zoroastrian divinities Ahura Mazda and Anahita each bestowing a diadem upon Khosrow.
 The lower section depicts Khosrow II on horseback, wearing full body armor, whilst holding a lance and shield.
-His head is encircled by a halo, which according to Howard-Johnston, is most likely a representation of his xwarrah, i.e. kingly glory.
+His head is encircled by a halo, which according to Howard-Johnston, is most likely a representation of his farr 'imperial glory'.
 On the left side panel, a boar hunt scene is depicted, portraying Khosrow on a boat whilst aiming a bow.
-On the right, there is a deer hunt scene.
+On the right is a deer-hunt scene.
 The relief, however, is unfinished, probably due to Khosrow's setback in the later stages of the war and his eventual downfall.